TitanXXXXX/Weibo-Forward-Chain/README.md

 # Weibo-Forward-Chain
 fingure out the forward chain of weibo

+fix the problem of v1 that some forward nodes could find the attribute--href_self

-Version 1
+Version 2
-the data struct and chain mode see v1.pdf
+the data struct and chain mode see v2.pdf